Authority and Stupidity

 To crawl in her own blood, and go scot-free.

-Yet Yeats is not oblivious to the peculiar fascination of the fiendish forms of brutality and cruelty that authoritarianism spawns: where the rough beast “slouches” with arrogant power, Artisson, with his thoughtless eyes and—in a wonderful and unwittingly prescient metonymy for motiveless evil—his “stupid straw-pale locks,” “lurches past” with louche, loose limbs and aimless saunter.
-Eyes empty of anything but his own immediate and ephemeral aims, the fiend exerts a peculiar attraction over the love-lorn and enthralled Lady Kyteler, an attraction captured by the very unseeing emptiness onto which any desire can be projected and unleashed.
+Yet Yeats is not oblivious to the peculiar fascination of the fiendish forms of brutality and cruelty that authoritarianism spawns: where the rough beast “slouches” with arrogant power towards Bethlehem, Artisson, with his thoughtless eyes and—in a wonderful and peculiarly prescient metonymy for motiveless evil—his “stupid straw-pale locks”, “lurches past” with louche, loose limbs and an aimless saunter.
+Eyes empty of anything but his own immediate and ephemeral wants, the fiend exerts his attraction over the love-lorn and enthralled Lady Kyteler, an attraction captured by the very unseeing emptiness onto which any desire can be projected and unleashed.
 The authoritarian, self-absorbed in his own conviction of his charisma, does not even see his followers: they, too, are empty cyphers, counting only insofar as their thoughtless and brutal vacuity reflects his own.
-And stupidity knows no dialectic: out of its violence and cruelty stems only the blind will to destruction of all that resists or by its very existence shows up its vacuity.
-Its desire radically to transform the world into its own petty and hate-filled image is mere regression to an illusory prior state, an imaginary second childhood rather than a messianic second coming.